The easiest way to capture UTM parameters in Typeform

 In addition to capturing UTM parameters and other channel data, Attributer also captures the landing page (I.e., attributer.io/blog/capture-utm-parameters) and the page’s category (I.e.,/blog).

-This data can be useful for analysing how certain sections of pages of your website is performing when it comes to generating leads, customers, and revenue.
+This data can be useful for analysing how certain sections of your website are performing when it comes to generating leads, customers, and revenue.

 4 example reports you can run when you capture UTM parameters in Typeform